mkoncek/javapackages-validator/README.md

 	  <exclusive>true</exclusive>
 	</rule>

-If the list of applicable rules as read from top to the bottom contains an exclusive rule then the first exclusive rule is selected and only that single rule will be applied to the package.
+If the list of applicable rules **as read from top to bottom** contains an exclusive rule then the first exclusive rule is selected and only that single rule will be applied to the package.